S.A (manga): Drama CDs

 A second drama CD was released on June 18, 2008.
 It focuses around the boys of the S.A class.
 The CD also includes background music tracks from the anime.
-A third drama CD was released in August 2008, focusing on the girls of the S.A class and includes more tracks of the background music from the anime.
+A third drama CD was released on August 20, 2008, focusing on the girls of the S.A class and includes more tracks of the background music from the anime.
 Both drama CDs use the anime cast.